-For more information on what services are available go to General Information.
+For more information on what services are available go to How We Work.

-To learn about available software packages go to Computational Tools.
+To learn about available software packages go to Resources.

 For examples of current research using our tools, please visit Research Applications.

-6. Jones JC, Duffy JW, Machius M, Temple BRS, Dohlman HG, Jones AM (2011).
-The crystal structure of a self-activating G Protein a subunit reveals its distinct mechanism of signal initiation.
+- Jones JC, Duffy JW, Machius M, Temple BRS, Dohlman HG, Jones AM (2011).
+The crystal structure of a self-activating G Protein α subunit reveals its distinct mechanism of signal initiation.
 Sci.
 Signal.
 4, ra8.
+PMID: 21304159